-—A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the other STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+—A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the other STA affiliated with the same non-AP MLD in the primary link is also initiating the PPDU as a TXOP holder to its associated AP(#13851) with the same start time.

 —An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the other AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

-APs affiliated with an NSTR mobile AP MLD that are simultaneously transmitting PPDUs to the peer device affiliated with an MLD shall align the end time of PPDUs following the same rules that are defined for an AP MLD in 35.3.16.5 (PPDU end time alignment).STAs affiliated with a non-AP MLD that are simultaneously transmitting PPDUs to the respective APs affiliated with an NSTR mobile AP MLD shall align the end time of PPDUs following the same rules that are defined for an AP MLD in 35.3.16.5 (PPDU end time alignment).
+APs affiliated with an NSTR mobile AP MLD that are simultaneously transmitting PPDUs to the associated non-AP STAs (#12390) shall align the end time of PPDUs following the same rules that are defined for an AP MLD in 35.3.16.5 (PPDU end time alignment).STAs affiliated with a non-AP MLD that are simultaneously transmitting PPDUs to the respective associated APs affiliated with an NSTR mobile AP MLD shall align the end time of PPDUs following the same rules that are defined for an AP MLD in 35.3.16.5 (PPDU end time alignment).

 NOTE 4—The end time alignment of PPDUs carrying the response frames follow the same rules as those for the soliciting PPDUs.

-An NSTR mobile AP MLD shall set the SRS Support subfield in the Common Info field of the Basic Multi-Link element it transmits to 1 to indicate support for the reception of a frame that carries an SRS Control subfield if its dot11SRSOptionImplemented is true; otherwise, the MLD shall set it to 0.
+APs affiliated with an NSTR mobile AP MLD that has dot11EHTNSTRMobileAPMLDOFDMAImplemented set to true may simultaneously transmit trigger frames soliciting EHT TB PPDUs on each link of the NSTR link pair (#10132).An NSTR mobile AP MLD shall set the SRS Support subfield in the Common Info field of the Basic Multi-Link element it transmits to 1 to indicate support for the reception of a frame that carries an SRS Control subfield if its dot11SRSOptionImplemented is true; otherwise, the MLD shall set it to 0.

 If STAs affiliated with a non-AP MLD or its associated NSTR mobile AP MLD simultaneously transmit PPDUs to a STA affiliated with an MLD that has dot11SRSOptionImplemented equal to true, and the transmitted PPDUs solicit control response frames and the MLD intends to align the end times of the PPDUs sent in response by the peer STAs, then at least one of the PPDUs soliciting a control response frame shall carry an MPDU with SRS Control subfield following the procedure defined in 35.3.16.5.2 (End time alignment of response PPDUs using SRS Control field).

 Default TID-to-link mapping mode shall be supported in the NSTR link pair.

+An AP affiliated with an NSTR mobile AP MLD operating on the nonprimary link may be advertised as disabled by another AP affiliated with the same NSTR mobile AP MLD operating on the primary link as defined in 35.3.8.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames).
+The Disabled Link Indication subfield of the MLD Parameters subfield of the TBTT Information field of the Neighbor AP Information field corresponding to the AP operating on the nonprimary link is set to 1 if the nonprimary link is advertised as disabled for all associated non-AP MLDs (#10033, #12437, #12438, #12523, #13075, #14035, #14074, #14087).

 35.3.20.2 Discovery of an NSTR mobile AP MLD

 The discovery procedure for an NSTR mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions: